Table of Contents

 - White pepper – 1 tsp

-Your dog is family as well as your pet.
-It would be best to prioritize your dog’s happiness and health, which means knowing about all the plants they can eat.
+Your dog is your family’s pet.
+It is best to prioritize your dog’s happiness and health, which means knowing all the plants it can eat.

 Some people think their dogs can eat plants without danger because they have done it before, and their friend’s dog is okay.
-However some plants are poisonous for dogs, but other may cause reactions in their digestive system or other parts of their body.
+Some plants are poisonous for dogs, but others may cause reactions in their digestive system or other parts of their body.
 It could lead to an emergency.